chuckhilltoday.com

 Psalm 27 – Having confidence in God

-Have you ever felt the realities of fear?
+Before we read it, let me ask you: Have you ever felt the crushing weight of fear?

-• Pres.
-Herbert Hoover once said, “The dominant emotion everywhere in the world is fear.”
+President Herbert Hoover noted, “The dominant emotion everywhere in the world is fear.”

-And the famous General, George Patton seemed to have discovered something that David understood, because he said, “I learned at a very young age not to take the counsel of my fears.”
-And yet, it was also true that Patton said he faced FEAR and wrestled with it in every battle.
+And then there’s the military leader, General George Patton, who offered this insight: “I learned at a very young age not to take the counsel of my fears.”
+Yet even Patton admitted that he faced fear in every battle.

 (Would you pause with me for a moment – and find a piece of paper and write out what your greatest fear in life is – right now.
 Today, what has you bound up with fear?
 It probably has to do with loss – loss of a job, or marriage, or position, or money, or power, or future, or past, or reputation.
 What is it? )